vfmd/vfmd-spec/specification.md

     If no such [block-element end line] is found, the last line in the [input line sequence] is the [block-element end line].

+ 7. <span id="horizontal-rule-line-sequence">
- 7. If none of the above conditions apply, and if the [block-element start line] matches the [horizontal rule pattern], then the line forms a block-element of type [**horizontal rule**].
+    If none of the above conditions apply, and if the [block-element start line] matches the [horizontal rule pattern], then the line forms a block-element of type [**horizontal rule**].</span>

     The [block-element end line] is the same as the [block-element start line].

+ 8. <span id="unordered-list-line-sequence">
- 8. If none of the conditions specified above apply, and if the [block-element start line] matches the [unordered list starter pattern] \(i.e. the regular expression `/^( *[\*\-\+] +)[^ ]/`\) then the block-element is of type [**unordered list**].
+    If none of the conditions specified above apply, and if the [block-element start line] matches the [unordered list starter pattern] \(i.e. the regular expression `/^( *[\*\-\+] +)[^ ]/`\) then the block-element is of type [**unordered list**].
 The matching substring for the first and only parenthesized subexpression in the pattern is called the _unordered list starter string_.
-The number of [characters] in the _unordered list starter string_ is called the _unordered-list-starter-string-length_.
+The number of [characters] in the _unordered list starter string_ is called the _unordered-list-starter-string-length_.</span>

     For example, consider the following [block-element start line]
     \(which has three [space] characters, followed by an asterisk,